AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What theory proved to be useful and why?
 What have I learnt from this?

-I learnt about Fisher Theorem in which was one of the theories I found interesting and super useful when it comes to 'Replicator Dynamics’.
-Which is the first and one of the most important game dynamic studied in connection with the evolutionary game theory
+I learnt about Fisher Theorem in which was one of the theories I found interesting and super useful when it comes to 'Replicator Dynamics’, and is the first and one of the most important game dynamic studied in connection with the evolutionary game theory.

+I learnt as well from Fisher's Theorem how we can combine the three models:

+- No Cardinal Bird example
+- Rugged Landscape
+- Replicators Dynamics